 Divorce and legal separation are completely different and have difference legal consequences.
-If you are not sure if you want a divorce, a legal separation may or may not be a good alternative to you.
-Understanding the differences and the advice of an Illinois divorce attorney can help you decide if legal separation or divorce is right for you.
+If you are not sure if you want a divorce, a legal separation may or may not be a good alternative.
+Understanding the differences and the advice of an Illinois divorce attorney can help you decide the best path.

 I want to keep our marriage together.
 Our marriage counselor says we should separate for awhile.
 Do you advise we separate?

-No. The only way problems in a marriage can be worked out is through communications.
+No. Couples only work out problems in a marriage through communications.
 There will be no, or little, communication if you are separated.

 Do you mean the marriage counselor is wrong in advising a separation?